fenago/intro-ruby/lab_guides/Lab_1.md

-Figure 1.8: Output of the hello world program

 So far, we have learned how to print any value from a variable.
 Now that we know how to write and execute a code from a Ruby file, let\'s up the